 You can enjoy your grilling outdoors without compromising the safety of your pets.
 Here are some tips to help you.

 Grills and pets don’t go hand in hand.
 You already know that the aroma of your delicious steak will draw your pet to the grill, but it can be dangerous.
 You need to consider the safety of your pet when you need to cook outside.
-Dogs have a natural attraction to meat, and you don’t want to get caught in a dog war.
+Dogs are naturally attracted to meat, and you don’t want to get caught in a dog war.
 Even cats can also disturb your grilling.
-That is why you will need these useful tips if you want to enjoy your grilling outdoors without compromising your pet’s safety.
+That is why you will need these helpful tips if you’re going to enjoy your grilling outdoors without compromising your pet’s safety.

 Keep Your Pets Off Your Grill

 There are precautions you can take to protect your pets.
-The most important step will be getting them far away from your grill.
+The most critical step will be getting them far away from your grill.
 Shushing them away won’t do the trick because they want a bite of what you’re cooking.
 They are also much faster than you are, so playing cat and mouse won’t do any good.
 Cats are especially good at jumping and will land on the grill with ease.
 Your best option is to leave them in the house.
 Have a family or friend watch the dog making sure they don’t sneak outside.
 You can also install a gate if space allows it.

 Don’t Give Them Scraps

 You may be thinking of sharing your BBQ with your pets.
 Even though it seems like a nice gesture, it is a bad idea.
 Remember, pets love beef, chicken, and fish.
 You will be training them to enjoy their favorite meals grilled.
 This can be a problem because it would be harder to get them away from your grill.
 When they perceive it, they’ll assume it’s their meal you are preparing.
 They won’t hesitate to get the meat from the hot grill.
-Considering that it is very hot, other than losing your BBQ, the grill will burn their mouth and tongue.
+Considering that it is scorching, the grill will burn their mouth and tongue, other than losing your BBQ.

 Lock Up Your BBQ Supplies